 When you grow up in a house like that, you know everyone so well.
 Like, I know my brother, when I was fourteen years old, you know everyone in your family so well.
 That intimacy and tenderness was important to me.
 Because without that, it’s just a sad story.
 It was important to show that because before he dies, David had the time to give a lot to the children.
 They will miss him, of course, but he had the time to be quite a good father.

-7R: How do you think about how to depict that intimacy in the mise en scène?
+7R: How do you think about how to depict that intimacy in the mise en scène in Our Loved Ones?
 I think the sound is really important for that.

-7R: You really capture the beauty of the rural Quebec landscape.
+7R: You really capture the beauty of the rural Quebec landscape in Our Loved Ones.
 How did you decide where to shoot the film and how to emphasize that beauty?